Iowa women’s hoops adds two more players to its 2026-27 roster

 IOWA CITY, Iowa – The Iowa women’s basketball team has added what appears to be the final two pieces to its 2026-27 roster.

-The Hawkeyes have gained a verbal commitment from 5-foot-6 junior guard Cambria “Bria” Medina, who played for Division III Knox College in Galesburg, Illinois where she averaged 23.6 points, 5.3 assists and 2.7 steals per game last season.
+The Hawkeyes have signed 5-foot-6 junior guard Cambria “Bria” Medina, who played for Division III Knox College in Galesburg, Illinois where she averaged 23.6 points, 5.3 assists and 2.7 steals per game last season.
 She also shot 87 percent from the free throw line.

 Medina, who is from Tucson, Arizona, will have one season of eligibility.